Sharmin Sultana Sumi

-Sharmin Sultana Sumi (better known as Sumi) is a Bangladeshi singer, songwriter, composer, playback singer.
+Sharmin Sultana Sumi (born 16 September) is a Bangladeshi singer, songwriter, composer, playback singer.
 She is a lead vocalist and founding member of the band Chirkutt.
 She started the band in 2002.
-Sumi becomes first-ever Bangladeshi to participate in Womex 21.
-She is the only Bangladeshi singer on the summit's list and will also be the first-ever Bangladeshi to represent the country at the world's largest music summit.
+Sumi was the first Bangladeshi invited to participate in the Womex 21 music summit.

 Early life

 Sumi was born in Khulna.
 She moved to Dhaka to study where she completed graduation from Dhaka University.

 Career

 Sumi formed Chirkutt in 2002.
 In addition to being the band's main vocalist, she is the writer and composer of most of their songs.
 She has written lyrics and music for other artists.
 She is also known as playback singer for doing playback for the film Aynabaji.

-She wrote a tribute song for heavy metal guitarist Zeheen Ahmed, who died suddenly in 2017.
+She wrote a tribute song for heavy metal guitarist Zeheen Ahmed after his sudden death in 2017.

-She also wrote the song Dhire Dhire for Habib and Nancy which has received over two million YouTube views.
+She also wrote the lyrics for Dhire Dhire song for Habib and Nancy which has crossed four million YouTube views.